-SO!
-This book is now out, with G.P.
-Putnam’s Sons (Penguin Random House), and I AM SO EXCITED.
-The intensely, immensely talented E. Eero Johnson (Erik T. Johnson) of Minneapolis (view his work here) provided the illustrations, and we have have more fun working on this project than I’ve ever had working on a book.
+This book came out in 2016, with G.P.
+Putnam’s Sons (Penguin Random House), and the intensely, immensely talented E. Eero Johnson (Erik T. Johnson) of Minneapolis (view his work here) provided the illustrations.
+We have have more fun working on this project than I’ve ever had working on a book.
 The Putnam team was just as excited as we were, and the project has been an absolute joy.
 This book is joy on paper.

 Here we are at Teen Lit Con ’16, in between panels and book signings.
 A fun day with book nerds young and old (just like us!).